Skip to main content

 • AI transitions – Per-transition configurable duration (4, 6, or 8 seconds each) generated by Veo 3.1 frame interpolation (not simple crossfades)

-• Parallel generation – Main clips are generated concurrently for faster pipeline execution
+• Parallel generation – Both main clips and transitions are generated concurrently (fixed concurrency of 2) with a circuit breaker for clip failures

 • Mixed image inputs – Each segment's image field accepts a Buffer, file path, URL, or ImageWithAltText